 One more thing before I sign off.
 Remember my expired turkey and multiple bags of chicken?
 I decided that, instead of just guessing at what might be out in my deep freezer, I would instead create a list of the things I had so food wouldn’t go to waste.

-You are welcome to print a copy for yourself to use in your own home; just click on the link: What’s In The Freezer Printable
+You are welcome to print a copy for yourself to use in your own home: What’s In The Freezer Printable

 Love it?
 Pin it!